 The following table provides a recommended timeline for program completion.
 In reviewing this table, please note that it does not include Research & Dissertation credits (HD 7994) or Research Team credits (HD 5964), as the timeline for taking these credits and the number of credits taken in a given semester is highly variable.
-Given that students have the option of choosing their electives and/or completing various specialized certificates, students should consult with their major professor on their exact timeline for completing the program requirements, as any extra requirements may extend a student's time in the program.
-Additionally, this recommended timeline should not be viewed as "final," as course offerings vary based on Departmental needs and faculty availability.
+Also, given that students have the option of choosing their electives and/or completing various specialized certificates, students should consult with their major professor/advisor on their exact timeline for completing the program requirements, as any extra requirements may extend a student's time in the program.
+Additionally, this recommended timeline should not be viewed as "final," as course offerings vary based on departmental needs and faculty availability.

-Recommended Timeline for Fall 2018 Cohort:
+Recommended Timeline for Fall 2019 Cohort:

-Semester I (Fall 2018 - Year 1):
+Semester I (Fall 2019 - Year 1):

 - HD 5505: Theories in HDFS I

 - HD 5514: Research Methods

 - HD 6004: Professional Seminar

-- HD 6414: Advanced Traditional MFT
+- HD 6414: Advanced Contemporary MFT

 - Meeting with Faculty to Discuss Interests Select Advisor/Form Committee

-Semester II (Spring 2019 - Year 1):
+Semester II (Spring 2020 - Year 1):

 - HD 5506: Theories in HDFS II

 - HD 5964: MFT Practicum

 - HD 6004: Professional Seminar

-- HD 6484: MFT Research

 - STAT 5214G: Advanced Statistics (Regression)

 - Meeting with Faculty to Discuss Interests Select Advisor/Form Committee

 - Plan of Study Meeting

-Summer I & II (Summer 2019 - Year 1):
+Summer I & II (Summer 2020 - Year 1):